- Instructor(s): Laura Carlson and Bruce Reeves.

 - Understanding of when and how to use the long textual alternatives for

 - Target Audience: The intended audience is UMD web designers, developers, and technology professionals who want to learn how to make images accessible.

 - University of Minnesota faculty, staff or student.

-- Basic computer skills.
-(Ability to use email, access the web etc.)
+- Computer skills.
+(Ability to use email, access the web, install browser extensions etc.)